Prescriptions

 REPEAT PRESCRIPTIONS - ORDERING

-Patients on long-term medication can order repeat prescriptions in the following ways:
+Patients on repeat medicatations can order them in the following ways:

-The Medicine Order Line is a way for patients to order repeat prescriptions over the telephone or via the MOL Online Request Form.
+The Medicine Order Line is a way for patients to order repeat prescriptions over the telephone.

 This takes away the need for the patient to contact the surgery direct for their repeat medication and stops third party ordering via the pharmacy.